Design Project Planning

 • There can be local violations, especially at lower levels

-• Larger transistors will be made of multiple fingers
+• All transistors will fit horizontally within each stripe.
+Larger transistors can be made of multiple fingers